emacdona/onlispBookClub/projects/blog/about.markdown

 ## What's with this website's name?
 Let me prefix this with "I'm not going to pretend to be a Lisp expert, but..."

-If you're wondering what the name of this website means, there's a good chance you've never used Lisp.
+If you're wondering what the name of this website means, then there's a good chance you've never used Lisp.
 A "cons" is a fundamental Lisp data structure.
 You can think of it as a pair whose first element contains a value and whose second element contains either a pointer to another cons or a pointer to nil.